NitinKumar2024/NitinKumar2024/README.md

 An attendance management system that replaces manual work with one-click automation for educational institutions.

 ### 🧠 Neuro Pulse
-an AI-powered learning platform offering interactive courses, quizzes, and personalized study experiences.
+An AI-powered learning platform offering interactive courses, quizzes, and personalized study experiences.

 ### 💡 Smart Edu AI
 An intelligent education app that brings adaptive AI learning and real-time analytics to enhance student performance.